 The “Everything Under the Sun” Clause

-- General industry knowledge
+- General industry knowledge and best practices

-- Information that’s already publicly available
+- Information already available to the public

 No client should be able to gag you from using your own skills, sharing general best practices, or talking about things anyone could Google.